 - In your healthcare experiences what did you find most and least interesting?
 How did these experiences prepare you for a career in medicine?

-- Why should we admit you to our incoming class?
+- Why should we admit you, instead of other outstanding applicants, to our incoming class?

 - Why are you interested in our school?

 - What do you think your contribution to the medical profession will be?
 Where do you see yourself in 20 years?

 - Humility is an important trait for doctors to have; tell me about a time you failed and what you learned from it.

 - What accomplishment are you most proud of and why?